When small imperfections create spectacular beauty!

 Who Buys Colored Diamonds?

 Colored diamonds are among the most beautiful and eye-catching gems.
-Many colored diamonds are purchased by people who have them set into specially designed jewelry that they intend to wear.
-These people love beautiful gems, and a custom-designed setting with a sparkling colored diamond is the ultimate piece of jewelry.
+Many colored diamonds are purchased by consumers.
+They buy them already set in jewelry or have them set into specially designed jewelry that they intend to wear.
+These people love beautiful gems, and a custom-designed setting with a sparkling colored diamond is the ultimate jewelry item.

 Museums are another buyer of colored diamonds.
-They purchase colored diamonds when building or improving their gem and mineral exhibits.
+They purchase colored diamonds when building or improving their gemstone and mineral exhibits.
 Colored diamonds are among the most popular exhibits at many museums.

 Gem collectors purchase a lot of colored diamonds.
-In fact, many museums have received their colored diamonds through gifts and bequests from gem collectors.
+In fact, many museums have received their colored diamonds through the gifts and bequests of gem collectors.

 Le Vian, a jewelry design and manufacturing company, has trademarked the name "Chocolate Diamonds".
-They source brown diamonds within their "chocolate" color range and use them to produce a world-famous brand of diamond jewelry.
-Their "chocolate diamonds" are budget-priced, easy to find in stores, and they make the purchase of a colored diamond accessible to people who might otherwise not be able to afford them.
+They source brown diamonds within their "chocolate color range" and use them to produce a world-famous brand of diamond jewelry.
+Their "chocolate diamonds" are budget-priced and easy to find in stores.
+They make the purchase of a colored diamond accessible to people who might otherwise not be able to afford them.